As our kids become more connected - cell phones, IM, iPods, and YouTube –

 Loon’s tubing hill is open every night - kids must be 48” and at least 8 years old to slide.
 Every Saturday, Loon’s Adventure Center is open for indoor rock wall climbing and outdoor ice skating.
 February vacation week, Loon illuminates their halfpipe for Fluorescent Nights, mom and dad can opt for libation in the lodge at Bunyan’s instead.

-Sugarloaf has Ziplining in the afternoons, and Tubing for kids Monday, Wednesday and Saturday evenings.
-This silly sliding venue has a Moosecalator magic carpet to bring you back up between rides located by the Birches in front of the Sugarloaf Inn.
+Sugarloaf has Ziplining in the afternoons, and Tubing for kids Monday, Wednesday and Saturday evenings in front of the Sugarloaf Inn.
 Sugarloaf also hosts themed “kids nights out” each week to include Game Night and Movie Night in the Base Lodge.
 Carrabassett Valley Academy has an Anti Gravity Center with indoor skate park, trampolines and full fitness facility open to the public on certain evenings- this is where CVA athletes like Seth Wescott and Bode Miller train.
 Sugarloaf’s Outdoor Center is open Saturdays (and holiday weeks) in the evening with ice skating, cross country and snowshoeing if your youngster can’t get enough winter playtime on the slopes.

-Stowe has lots going on in the Spruce Peak Village, the Stowe Mountain Lodge has a heated outdoor pool the kids will love and next door is the Stowe Performing Arts Center which offers live concerts shows and movies.
+Stowe has lots going on in the Spruce Peak Village, the Stowe Mountain Lodge has a centerpiece ice skating rink and a heated outdoor pool the kids will love and next door is the Stowe Performing Arts Center which offers live concerts shows and movies.
 The Mansfield’s gondola-accessed hosts Summit Series dinners at The Cliff House, the family can ride the gondola at night to dinner at the mountaintop chalet.

 Kids night out is Stratton’s plan for ages 6-13 on Saturday nights.
 The evening starts outside with snow tubing, snowshoeing, and ice skating.
 Then the group heads inside for make your own pizza (great way to handle fussy eaters), crafts, games, and a feature movie.
 This kid-fest goes from 5:30 till 9pm, giving parents some freedom.